 Continuing work without a permit (second offense) – Quadruple (x4) the work on the right of way application fee

-1.3.3.
-Fee for the Processing of Small Wireless Facility Applications
+1.3.3 Fees for the Processing of Small Wireless Facility Applications

 Fees shall be consistent with Utah Code Section 54-21-503:

-$100 for collocation of a small wireless facility on an existing or replacement utility pole for each small facility on the same application.
+An application fee of $100 for the collocation of a small wireless facility on an existing or replacement utility pole for each small wireless facility on the same application.

-$250 for each application to install, modify, or replace a utility pole associated with a small wireless facility.

-For an activity that is not a permitted use described in Utah Code Section 54-21-204, an application may not exceed $1,000 per application to (a) install, modify, or replace a utility pole; or (b) install, modify, or replace a new utility pole associated with a small wireless facility.
+An application fee of $250 for each application to install, modify, or replace a utility pole associated with a small wireless facility.
+An application fee of $1,000 per application for an activity that is not a permitted use described in Utah Code Section 54-21-204 to (a) install, modify, or replace a utility pole; or (b) install, modify, or replace a new utility pole associated with a small wireless facility.

+1.3.4 Fees for Use or Occupancy of Right-of-Way for Small Wireless Facilities

+Fees shall be consistent with Utah Code Section 54-21-502:

+For the right to use or occupy a right-of-way:

+(a) for the collocation of a small wireless facility on a utility pole in the right-of-way; or

+(b) for the installation, operation, modification, maintenance, or replacement of a utility pole in the right-of-way

+a wireless provider will pay a fee equal to the lesser of:

+(a) 3.5% of all gross revenue related to the wireless provider's use of the right-of-way for small wireless facilities; or

+(b) $250 annually for each small wireless facility.

+However, if a wireless provider is subject to the municipal telecommunications license tax under Title 10, Chapter 1, Part 4, Municipal Telecommunications License Tax Act of the Utah Code, this section does not apply.

+1.3.5 Fees for Collocating a Small Wireless Facility on a City Pole

+Fees shall be consistent with Utah Code Section 54-21-504:

+$50 per City pole per year to collocate a small wireless facility on a City pole.

-1.3.4 Road Closure Permit
+1.3.6 Road Closure Permit

-Application fee is $50.00
+Application fee is $100.00